Cr4shd3v/crash_orm/docs/Entity/Readme.md

 Take a look at all the [available types](Types.md).

+If you want to link different entities via relation, take a look [here](Relations.md).

 ## Save Entities
 There are a few functions on each entity to save them into the database.